ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 ## Naming
 Each script is named by the action and the primary software needed to perform the action.

+## Running Any Script
+Instructions for usage, with required inputs are given in the first few lines of each script.
+There is a text file with information about the inputs, and one for outputs in the **InputData** folder.
+This is where paths may be set for input and output directories.

 ## Pipeline Component Scripts
-These are scripts that perform a single pipeline operation.
+These are scripts that perform a single pipeline operation, and are located in the **Pipeline** directory.

 ### Quality Control
 * QC_fastqc.sh